An aquarium needs to be kept clean. If the water becomes polluted, your fish will get sick.

 The main purpose of a sump is to keep water from overflowing onto the floor – they can also be used to house other equipment such as protein skimmers and the heater.

-Traditionally, these setups are used for saltwater tanks because they are very reliable in maintaining good water quality.
-These setups are also very good for large tanks.
+Traditionally, these setups are used for saltwater tanks because they are very reliable in maintaining good water quality – they are also very good for large tanks.
 If you are thinking of purchasing a large tank for a freshwater environment, these setups are among the best choices.

-You can purchase a circulation pump to go inside the pump or purchase a full sump setup with the capacity to filter your water too.
+You can purchase a circulation pump to go inside the filter or purchase a full sump setup with the capacity to filter your water too.

 Aquarium Filter Guide